 Notice is effective from the date it is received by the landlord (same day with emails sent before 5pm).
-Allow four working days for anything sent in the post.
+Allow four working days for anything sent - The landlord intends to put the property on the in the post.

-Note: For tenants on fixed-term tenancies, the above does not apply as your agreement cannot be terminated by notice during the fixed-term period.
+Note: For tenants on fixed-term tenancies, the above does not apply as your agreement cannot be of vacant possession. terminated by notice during the fixed-term period.